 Capital is affected by four major items: owner contributions, withdrawals or dividends, revenues such as Sales, Service Revenue, Interest Income, etc.; and Expenses such as Salary Expense, Rent Expense, Interest Expense, Utilities Expense, and others.

-There are a lot of different accounts and the account titles used by companies vary.
+There are lots of different accounts and the account titles used by companies vary.
 It depends upon the type of business, industry, geographical and social influence, and preference of the company.
 A full list of the accounts used by a company is documented in its "Chart of Accounts".

 Every account has three major parts: an account title, a debit side, and a credit side.
 The debit side is on the left, while the credit side is on the right.
 Example:

 |Cash on Hand|

 The above is the simplest form of an account, know as T-account.
 More detailed forms may be used such as those that include fields for account number, date, particulars or description, and a posting reference which allows cross-referencing with other records or books.

 |Account #1001 - Cash on Hand|